dbroeglin/nagios_check/README.md

 If `store_value` is called multiple times, the value from the first call is used to determine the result.
 Multiple `store_value` calls can be used to include additional performance data in the output.

 If the check method lasts more than 10 seconds, it times out and the returned value is UNKNOWN.

+The text passed to `store_message` will be displayed next to the check status in the Nagios web interface and can be included in notifcation mails to provide some context in a human readable format.

 If the only metric we are interested is the time it takes to execute the check, an alternative shorter way of writting the above would be: